 The under eye bag.
 Possibly the most irritating beauty concern of all time.
-Despite getting our prescribed eight hours (OK, so it doesn’t happen as frequently as we’d like but still, we’re trying!), drinking vast amounts of water and applying wonderful face creams (3D Lifting Cream, if you’re asking).
+Despite getting our prescribed eight hours (OK, so it doesn’t happen as frequently as we’d like but still, we’re trying!), drinking vast amounts of water and applying wonderful face creams.
 The hereditary eye bags remain.
-Throw in the odd cocktail, a bad nights sleep or stress and those telltale bags are only exacerbated.
+Throw in the odd cocktail, a bad night’s sleep or stress and those telltale bags are only exacerbated.

 So, we searched the web and found some top tips on how to cover dark circles effectively – here goes…